guyinatuxedo/nightmare/modules/08-bof_dynamic/hs19_storytime/readme.md

 So we can see that it starts out by printing some data with the `write` function.
 Proceeding that it will scan in `400` bytes of data into `input` (which can only hold `48` bytes), and give us a buffer overflow.
 There is no stack canary, so there isn't anything stopping us from executing code.
 The question is, what will we execute?

 Looking under the imports in Ghidra, we can see that our imported functions are `read`, `write`, and `setvbuf`.
 Since PIE is not enabled, we can call any of these functions.
 Also since the elf is dynamically linked (and a pretty small binary), we don't have a lot of gadgets.
 My plan to go about getting a shell has two parts.
-The first part is getting a libc infoleak with a `write` function that writes to `stdout` (`1`), then loop back again to a vulnerable read call and overwrite the return address with a onedgadget.
+The first part is getting a libc infoleak with a `write` function that writes to `stdout` (`1`), then loop back again to a vulnerable read call and overwrite the return address with a onegadget.
 A onegadget is essentially a single ROP gadget that can be found in the libc, that if the right conditions are meant when it is ran, it will give you a shell (the project for the onegadget finder can be found at: https://github.com/david942j/one_gadget).

 The issue with this is we don't know what version of libc is running on a server.
 For this I looked at what libc version they gave out for other challenges and guessed and checked.
 After a bit I found that it was libc version `libc.so.6`.
 However before I did that I got it working locally with my own libc.
 To see what libc file your binary is loaded with, and where the file is stored, you can just run the `vmmap` command in gdb while the binary is running: